Men Break In And Steal From Stockton Women's Apartment

-STOCKTON (CBS13) – Two women were targeted by robbers while at their home in Stockton on Thursday night.
+STOCKTON (CBS13) – Two women were targeted by robbers while at their home in Stockton on Thursday night, say police.

-Around 10:10 p.m., two women, ages 27 and 24, were at their residence in the 8700 Block of Antonio Way when they heard knocking at the front door, according to a police report.
+Around 10:10 p.m., two women, ages 27 and 24, were at their residence in the 8700 Block of Antonio Way when they heard knocking at the front door, according to a Stockton Police Department report.

 They went to see who it was when they heard someone trying to get into the residence through the back sliding glass door.